HTTP Request Argument

-For a data table, the data value may be the user ID, the name of the data table, a fixed string whose value is defined as a constant within the request argument, or markup text.
+For a complex table, the data value may be the user ID, the name of the complex table, a fixed string whose value is defined as a constant within the request argument, or markup text.
 A given parent HTTP request may contain multiple request arguments.
 The order in which they are passed to the process or service when called is defined in the parent HTTP request’s list of request arguments.

 HTTP Request Argument Attributes